andrewvaughan/ansible-role-prompt/README.md

 This [Ansible][ansible] module provides support to display simple messages to the user running a Playbook.
 This provides a cleaner way to present messages to the user than with the built-in [debug][ansible-debug] task.
+Optionally, the message can also be treated as a prompt to await user feedback.
+The response for these prompts can be registered as Ansible variables.

 ## Installation